rbms-bsc/DCRMR/_pages/PPDM/Date-of-publication.md

 >Note on publication statement: <CITE>Date expressed in Latin words on title page.</CITE>
 >(*Comment*: In publication: “Anno gratiae millesimo quingentesimo septimo die vero decimoctavo Maij”)

-<a name="4.205.4.4">4.205.4.4</a> **Fictitious or incorrect dates.** If the date of publication is known to be fictitious or incorrect, transcribe it as it appears and supply the actual date in a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) (see [4.206.8.3](/DCRMR/ppdm/Note-on-publication-statement/#4.206.8.3)).
+<a name="4.205.4.4">4.205.4.4</a> **Fictitious or incorrect dates**.
+If the date of publication is known to be fictitious or incorrect, transcribe it as it appears and supply the actual date in a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) (see [4.206.8.3](/DCRMR/ppdm/Note-on-publication-statement/#4.206.8.3)).

 **Alternative rule**.
 Supply the actual date in square brackets.